Semi-Supervised Few-Shot Learning with Prototypical Random Walks: Approach

-Following the SS-FSL setup in~\cite{ren2018metalearning, zhang2018metagan,liu2019ICLR}, we split our training dataset into labelled/unlabelled; let $\mathcal{D}_{k,L}$ denote all labeled points $x \in class (k)$, and $\mathcal{D}_{k,U}$ be all unlabeled points $x \in class (k)$.
+Following the SS-FSL setup in~\cite{ren2018metalearning, zhang2018metagan,liu2019ICLR}, we split our training dataset into labeled/unlabeled; let $\mathcal{D}_{k,L}$ denote all labeled points $x \in class (k)$, and $\mathcal{D}_{k,U}$ be all unlabeled points $x \in class (k)$.
 Analogous notation holds for our support and query set, $\mathcal{S}$ and $\mathcal{Q}$.
-To set up an semi-supervised episode, we simply need to add some unlabelled data to the support set.
+To set up a semi-supervised episode, we simply need to add some unlabeled data to the support set.
 For every class $c$ sampled for the episode, we sample $N_u$ samples from $\mathcal{D}_{c,U}$ and add them to $\mathcal{S}$.
 In order to make the setting more realistic and challenging, we also test our model with the addition of \emph{distractor} data.
-Those are unlabelled points added to the support set, but not belonging to the episode classes.
+Those are unlabeled points added to the support set, but not belonging to the episode classes.
 We simply sample $N_d$ additional classes, and sample $N_u$ points from each class to add to the support set.
 We present pseudo-code for episode construction in the supp. materials.

-It is worth mentioning that the unlabelled data may be present at either train or test time, or both.
-At training time, we want to use the unlabelled data for meta-training i.e. learning better model parameters.
-For unlabelled data at test time, we want to use it for better adaptation, i.e. performing better classification on the episode's query set.
-Our loss operates on the meta-training level, to leverage unlabelled data for learning better meta-parameters.
-However, we also present a version of our model capable of using unlabelled data for adaptation, by using the semi-supervised inference from~\citep{ren2018metalearning} with our trained models.
+It is worth mentioning that the unlabeled data may be present at either train or test time, or both.
+At training time, we want to use the unlabeled data for meta-training i.e. learning better model parameters.
+For unlabeled data at test time, we want to use it for better adaptation, i.e. performing better classification on the episode's query set.
+Our loss operates on the meta-training level, to leverage unlabeled data for learning better meta-parameters.
+However, we also present a version of our model capable of using unlabeled data for adaptation, by using the semi-supervised inference from~\cite{ren2018metalearning} with our trained models.

-\textbf{Prototypical Networks.} Prototypical networks~\citep{snell2017prototypical} aim to train a neural network as an embedding function mapping from input space to a latent space where points of the same class tend to cluster.
+\textbf{Prototypical Networks.} Prototypical networks~\cite{snell2017prototypical} aim to train a neural network as an embedding function mapping from input space to a latent space where points of the same class tend to cluster.
 The embedding function $\Phi(\cdot)$ is used to compute a \emph{prototype} for each class, by averaging the embeddings of all points in the support belonging to that class, $\mathbf{p}_c = \frac{1}{|\mathcal{S}_{c, L}|} \sum_{x_i \in \mathcal{S}_{c,L}}{\Phi(x_i; \theta)} $,

 where $\mathbf{p}_c$ is the prototype for our $c$-th class, and $\theta$ represents our meta-parameters.
 Once prototypes of all classes are obtained, query points are also embedded to the same space, and then classified based on their distances to the prototypes, via a softmax function.
 For a point $x_i$, with an embedding $h_i = \Phi(x_i; \theta)$, the probability of belonging to class $c$ is computed by